OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-24.md

 The young woman was very beautiful, a virgin; no man had lain with her.
 She went down to the spring, filled her jar, and came up.

 ## Genesis 24:17
-The servant hurried to meet her and said, “Please give me a little water from your jar.”
+The servant quickly approached her and said, “Please give me a little water from your jar.”

 ## Genesis 24:18
 “Drink, my lord,” she said, and quickly lowered her jar to her hands and gave him a drink.